petrickjerico/tp/docs/DeveloperGuide.md

 #### Design consideration:

-* Multiple Ui components rely on the Global UiState, therefore, Singleton makes sense here.
+* Multiple Ui components rely on the unique `UiState`.
+This is the intuition for **Singleton**.
-* Many components would be affected by the change of UiState, it makes sense to build it using Observer pattern.
+* Many components should be updated according to the  changes of `UiState`, it makes sense to build it using Observer pattern.